Why Germany's Coronavirus Death Rate Is Far Lower Than In Other Countries

 Drosten, whose team of researchers developed the first COVID-19 test used in the public domain, said Germany's low fatality rate is because of his country's ability to test early and often.
 He estimates Germany has been testing around 120,000 people a week for COVID-19 during the monthlong period from late February to now, when it's reached epidemic proportions in the country, the most extensive testing regimen in the world.

-And that means Germany is more likely to have a lower number of undetected cases than other countries where testing is less prevalent.
-Which begs the question: Why is Germany testing so much?
+And that means Germany is more likely to have a lower number of undetected cases than other countries where testing is less prevalent, which raises the question: Why is Germany testing so much?

 "We have a culture here in Germany that is actually not supporting a centralized diagnostic system," said Drosten, "so Germany does not have a public health laboratory that would restrict other labs from doing the tests.
 So we had an open market from the beginning."